 Hold the inhaler up to the resident's mouth; use of a spacer device is recommended.
 Ask the resident to:

-- breathe in slowly as the inhaler is pressed to release the medication.
+- Breathe in slowly as the inhaler is pressed to release the medication.

-- continue to breathe in slowly for 3 to 5 seconds after the medication has been released. - hold his/her breath for 10 seconds to allow the medication to go into the lungs. - slowly exhale through the nose.
+- Continue to breathe in slowly for 3 to 5 seconds after the medication has been released. - Hold his/her breath for 10 seconds to allow the medication to go into the lungs. - Slowly exhale through the nose.

 If more than one puff is ordered, allow at least one minute between puffs to maximize the benefit of the medication.
+(Unless instructed differently on the MAR)

 Replace the cap for storage.
+Document that medication has been administered on MAR.